-Vincent Camobreco has worked in EPA's Transportation and Climate Division since 2006.
-His main focus has been on the life cycle GHG impacts of renewable and alternative fuels.
-Prior to that position, he worked on EPA's Climate Leaders program, helping develop protocols to calculate and report corporate greenhouse gas inventories to EPA.
-Mr. Camobreco's previous work experience includes more than 5 years as an environmental consultant with Ecobalance, Inc. conducting life cycle analysis for numerous industry and government clients, and several years working for an automotive parts supplier producing steering columns.
-His education includes a B.S. in Mechanical Engineering from Clarkson University and a Master's of Engineering in Agricultural and Biological Engineering from Cornell University.
+Since 2006 Mr. Camobreco has worked in the U.S. EPA's Transportation and Climate Division, his main focus being on the life cycle GHG impacts of renewable and alternative fuels.
+Prior to that he worked on EPA's Climate Leaders program, helping develop protocols to calculate and report corporate greenhouse gas inventories to the EPA.
+Mr. Camobreco's previous work experience includes over five years as an environmental consultant with

+Ecobalance, Inc. doing life cycle analysis for numerous industry and government clients, and several years working for an automotive parts supplier producing steering columns.
+His education includes a B.S. in Mechanical Engineering from Clarkson University and an M.Eng. in Agricultural and Biological Engineering from Cornell University.